HisuianZoroark/TwitchPlaysPS/README.md

 # TwitchPlaysPS
 This is a Twitch Bot with a PS client that allows you to cast votes to make a bot perform actions similarly to Twitch Plays Pokemon.
 Currently only supports most current generation singles formats.
-Does not yet support Doubles, Mega Evolution, Z-Crystals, picking more than 1 pokemon in team preview, revival blessing, etc.
+Does not yet support Doubles, Mega Evolution, Z-Crystals, picking more than 1 pokemon in team preview, etc.

 ## Installation
 You will need: